naninovel/docs/docs/guide/configuration.md

 --- | --- | ---
 UI Loader | UI- (Addressable, Project) | Configuration of the resource loader used with UI resources.
 Font Loader | Fonts- (Addressable, Project) | Configuration of the resource loader used with font resources.
 Override Objects Layer | True | Whether to assign a specific layer to all the UI objects managed by the engine.
-Required for some of the built-in features, eg `Toggle UI`.
+Required for some of the built-in features, eg 'Toggle UI'.
-Objects Layer | 5 | When `Override Objects Layer` is enabled, the specified layer will be assigned to all the managed UI objects.
+Objects Layer | 5 | When 'Override Objects Layer' is enabled, the specified layer will be assigned to all the managed UI objects.
-Font Options | Object Ref | Font options, that should be available in the game settings UI (in addition to `Default`) for the player to choose from.
+Font Options | Object Ref | Font options, that should be available in the game settings UI (in addition to 'Default') for the player to choose from.
-Default Font | Null | Font name from `Font Options` to apply by default when the game is first started.
-When not specified, `Default` font is applied.
+Default Font | Null | Font name from 'Font Options' to apply by default when the game is first started.
+When not specified, 'Default' font is applied.

 </div>